 All the child sees is an authority figure withholding that which they most desire at the moment, not knowing that the parent is doing it out of love.
 Parents know what’s best for their child because they’ve experienced most of what the child has and will experience.
 But as the child grows, matures, and develops a more functional brain, they begin to see just what their parent is talking about.
-Usually, they learn about more issues in the world, more crises, and they figure out that there are consequences to their actions, especially if they just do what they want all the time.
+Usually, they learn about more issues in the world, and they figure out that there are consequences to their actions, especially if they just do what they want all the time.

 That’s the same type of growth we should hope to have with Our Lord in our spiritual lives.
 As we petition our Father for more and more things, we will see that we aren’t always granted the things that we ask for.
-So how do we handle when God says no?
+So how do we handle the times when God says no?
 Do we pout like a child or do we realize that God is doing what he does because He loves us and He knows what’s best for us?

 Josh Raymond welcomed Father Chris Walsh onto The Inner Life to discuss how we can prepare ourselves to accept God’s plan, even when he says no to our requests and desires.

 Father Chris began by recalling that at this past Sunday’s Mass, we opened the Mass by praying that we delight in our adoption as God’s children.
 What does that mean?
 And how can we truly delight as His children if we do not accept His love and recognize that He as our Father has a plan for us?